justbrenda8/hello-world/README.md

 # hello-world
 Playground
-This is me testing out Github in prep for tomorrow's class.  : )
+This is me testing out Github.  : )